A Refined Conjecture for the Variance of Gaussian Primes Across Sectors: Introduction

-Alternatively, one may study the behavior of $\psi_{K,X}(\theta)$ upon taking both $K, X \rightarrow \infty$.
-As demonstrated by Kubilius \cite{Kubilius 1955}, under the assumption of the Grand Riemann Hypothesis (GRH), (\ref{shrink}) continues to hold for $K \ll X^{1/2-o(1)}$.\\ \\ In this paper, we wish to study
+Alternatively, one may study the behavior of $\psi_{K,X}(\theta)$ for shrinking intervals, i.e. for large $K$.
+It follows from the work of Kubilius \cite{Kubilius 1955} that under the assumption of the Grand Riemann Hypothesis (GRH), (\ref{shrink}) continues to hold for $K \ll X^{1/2-o(1)}$.\\ \\ In this paper, we wish to study

 Such a quantity was investigated by Rudnick and Waxman \cite{RudWax}, who, assuming GRH, obtained an upper bound for $\textnormal{Var}(\psi_{K,X})$.\footnote{See also \cite{SarnakUri}.} They then used this upper bound to prove that almost all arcs of length $1/K$ contain at least one angle $\theta_{\mathfrak p}$ attached to a prime ideal with $N(\mathfrak p)\leq K(\log K)^{2+o(1)}$.\\ \\ Montogomery \cite{Montgomery} showed that the pair correlation of zeros of $\zeta(s)$ behaves similarly to that of an ensemble of random matrices, linking the zero distribution of the zeta function to eigenvalues of random matrices.
 The Katz-Sarnak density conjecture \cite{KatzSarn1,KatzSarn2} extended this connection by relating the distribution of zeros across families of $L$-functions to eigenvalues of random matrices.
 Random matrix theory (RMT) has since served as an important aid in modeling the statistics of various quantities associated to $L$-functions, such as the spacing of zeros \cite{Hedjhal, Odlyzko, Sound}, and moments of $L$-functions \cite{ConreyIII, ConreyIV}.
 Motivated by a suitable RMT model for the zeros of a family of Hecke $L$-functions, as well as a function field analogue, Rudnick and Waxman conjectured that